conchaasensio/react-phone-catalog/README.md

 # 📱 REACT - Phone Catalog

-This project is a code test for a Front-end developer selection process.
-The challenge is to create a phone catalogue app.

-The minimum requeriments were to have a **REST API** providing phone´s information and implemented using NodeJS/Rails/Java...
+This project a phone catalogue app which must have a **REST API** providing phone´s information and implemented using NodeJS/Rails/Java...
 I chose NodeJS.
 It also must have a **REACT APP** allowing the user to browse the phones catlog.

 ## 🌐 Link to the App.